 Mujjo Single- & Double-Layered Touchscreen Gloves

 Dutch design company Mujjo was one of the first makers of touchscreen gloves, and has a wide range from standard to double-layered and leather.
-They also look like something from the James Bond movie Spectre.
+They also look like something from a James Bond movie.

 Many touchscreen gloves are restricted to a couple of fingers for their operation.
 The Mujjo gloves work on all parts of the hand: fingers, knuckles, palm or heel.